 Led the Technology, Media & Telecom club, Cultural Club and was selected to represent the school in Global Venture Capital and Tech Consulting competitions.

 Strategy Consultant / MadBid.com

 Working directly with the founders/directors of this fast growing start-up, I consulted and implemented on product marketing, communication strategy, product development and user experience during a three-month internship.
 In addition, I developed management reporting and dashboards and worked on board/investor presentation for fundraising.

 In July 2010, MadBid received £4m in Series A funding from Atomico Ventures.

 Built the Insight team for Betfair Games (Poker, Casino, Exchange Games) providing data-driven, actionable analysis for marketing, product and strategic decision making.
 Developed analysis portfolio for new Casino venture helping to scale the business multiple fold in under one year.

-Management Information Analyst / Lloyds Bank
+Management Information Analyst / Lloyds TSB Insurance

 Provided salesforce and competitor analysis to 300-person call centre team.
 Built data infrastructure and managed delivery of regular management information reporting.
 Developed forecasting toolkit and operational planning models to optimise performance.

 Stanford University Graduate School of Business